Fit lasso for regression using coordinate descent.

 Use coordinate descent to fit lasso to a regression model.

-Matrix containing beta values for the lasso solution path.
+A list containing the fitted lasso solution path.
+The list contains:

 The sequence of lambda values used.

-within 1 standard error of the minimum cross-validation error.
-This
+Index of the minimum lambda value within one standard error of the minimum cross-validation error.
+Returned only when cross-validation output is available.

-within 1 standard error of the minimum cross-validation error.
-This
+Index of the maximum lambda value within one standard error of the minimum cross-validation error.
+Returned only when cross-validation output is available.

 Friedman, J., Hastie, T. and Tibshirani, R. (2010) Regularization paths for generalized linear models via coordinate descent, J. of Statistical Software, 33(1):1-22.